Dilshad3555/delta-demo/README.md

 # delta-demo
-this s a demo for git and gtihub class
+this s a demo for git and gtihub class!